Phantas0s/devdash-doc/content/display/widgets/_index.md

 | table      |
 | bar        |

-For example, `ga.bar_pages` is a widget attached to the service Google Analytics, and displayed as a bar diagram.Each type of widget has its own display options.
+For example, `ga.bar_pages` is a widget attached to the service Google Analytics (`ga`), and it's a bar diagram.

+Each type of widget has its own display options.

 ## Box Widgets